eraykabalak/Simon-Game/README.md

 # Simon-Game
 Simon Game

-You can see the website from the https://youtu.be/SonbT3VSbSw
+You can see the project from the link: https://youtu.be/SonbT3VSbSw